JohnFunk-Pivotal/CloudBrews-SpringCloudServices/README.md

 ##Setup
-Start by making a directory and changing into it
+Start by cleaning up after the last person and making a directory in your Google Compute Engine Console and changing into it.

 ```
+cd ~
+rm -rf springcloud
 mkdir springcloud
 cd springcloud
 ```